-You can hardly walk a block in Lisbon without passing a pastry shop.
-To say the Portuguese like their sweets is a bit of understatement, which means we fit right in. 🙂 We made it our mission to try almost every pastry and dessert in the pastelaria glass display case, narrowing down our favorites and finding the best desserts in Portugal.
+You can hardly walk a block in Lisbon without passing a bakery or pastry shop.
+To say the Portuguese like their sweets is a bit of understatement, which means we fit right in. 🙂 We made it our mission to try almost every pastry and dessert in the pastelaria glass display case, narrowing down our favorites to find the best Portuguese desserts you must try!

-Since consuming a pastel de nata is probably already #1 on your list, as it should be, here’s 8 more sweet treats you don’t want to miss while in Portugal.
+Since consuming a pastel de nata is probably already #1 on your list of Portuguese desserts to try, as it should be, here are 8 more sweet treats you don’t want to miss while in Portugal.

 1 Pão de Deus

 I had this heavenly brioche bun with a sweet coconut topping on my last day of my first visit to Portugal.
-I brought a bun back to Cambridge for Aaron, and it may be part of the reason we found ourselves back here for the summer.
+I brought a bun back to Cambridge for Aaron, and this Portuguese dessert may be part of the reason we found ourselves back in Lisbon for the summer.